Prahlad386/Anveshak_task_ReadME/README.md

 - Creation of a class named Drive().

 The Drive() class manages and publishes PWM commands to control both the steering angles and driving velocities of the rover in both manual and autonomous modes.
+### Autonomous:
+1. Initialization:
+2. Storing steering encoder values:
+3. Storing autonomous pwm values:
+4. Deciding movement option for autonomous case:
+5. Configuring the steering and managing the steering motion:
+6. Configuring the velocity and angular velocity for translation:
+7. Publishing the message object of the PWM pulse: This contains the velocity, angular velocity and also the steering parameters.

+### Manual:
+1. Initialization:
+2. Joystick command reception:
+3. Storing steering encoder values:
+4. Configuring the steering and managing the steering motion:
+5. Configuring the velocity and angular velocity for translation:
+6. Publishing the message object of the PWM pulse: This contains the velocity, angular velocity and also the steering parameters.
 ## Subscribers:
 - joy
 - enc_auto